-In 2019, the HR Committee retained the services of Willis Towers Watson to provide an analysis of CEO compensation, update the HR Committee on executive compensation trends and review proposed changes to the Company's Long Term Incentive Plans.
 In 2020, the HR Committee retained the services of Willis Towers Watson to provide an analysis of CEO compensation and provide an update on incentive compensation trends as a result of the COVID-19 pandemic.
-Fees paid to Willis Towers Watson for executive compensation matters were \$91,018 in 2019 and \$44,137 in 2020.
+In 2021, the HR Committee retained the services of Willis Towers Watson to review the Company's long-term incentive plan and provide an analysis of CEO compensation.